Infinitecoin (IFC) Price Tops $0.0000

 - LiteBitcoin (LBTC) traded 10.9% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.

 Scrypt hashing algorithm.
 Infinitecoin’s total supply is 90,595,753,019 coins.
-Infinitecoin’s official website is www.infiniteco.in.
 Infinitecoin’s official Twitter account is @infinitecoinifc and its Facebook page is accessible here.
+The official website for Infinitecoin is www.infiniteco.in.

 According to CryptoCompare, “Infinitecoin (IFC) is a peer-to-peer open source cryptocurrency that is based on Litecoin (which was in turn inspired by Bitcoin), except that it will have 1142.86 times as many coins, and the difficulty with which coins are produced is adjusted more frequently. “

-Infinitecoin can be bought or sold on the following cryptocurrency exchanges: .
+Infinitecoin can be traded on the following cryptocurrency exchanges: .
 It is usually not possible to purchase alternative cryptocurrencies such as Infinitecoin directly using US dollars.
-Investors seeking to acquire Infinitecoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors seeking to trade Infinitecoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Infinitecoin using one of the aforementioned exchanges.

 Receive News & Updates for Infinitecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Infinitecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.